Hecate946/Neutra/README.md

 pause: Pauses the currently playing song.

-play: Play a song from a youtube search.
+play: Play a song from a search or URL.

-playnext: Add a song to the beginning of the queue.
+playnext: Add a song to the front of the queue.

-position: Show the current position of the song.
+position: Show the position of the song.

 previous: Play the previous song.

-queue: Display the current song queue.
+queue: Show the song queue.

 remove: Remove a song from the queue.